ezorn/CIS-436-P3/README.md

 # CIS-436-P3
-// Made by Emma Zorn and Rachel Kennelly
+// Made by Emma Zorn and Rachel Kennelly and Faten Alshohatee